davidweatherstone/Data-Analyst-Portfolio/Projects/Power BI - Human Resources dashboard/README.md

 #### Visualizations

-To create a dashboard suitable for professional use, I designed a clean and simple layout with a range of visualizations that can easily be incorporated into presentations.
-To enhance user experience, I utilized bookmarks and buttons, creating a seamless experience for users.
-The entire report is contained within a single tab.
+I designed a clean and simple layout for the dashboard that is suitable for professional use, featuring a range of visualizations that can easily be incorporated into presentations.
+To create a seamless experience for users, I utilized bookmarks and buttons extensively, allowing users to navigate the dashboard with ease.
+To demonstrate my proficiency in using bookmarks, I designed the entire report within a single tab.

 #### How to Use the Dashboard